 6. Eliminate Distractions

-Too often we get into the habit of starting our day by powering up electronic devices, lights, appliances, etc. All of this constant buzz creates white noise that prevents us from being focused on any one thing.
-Even just having “stuff” lying around, to do at a later time, can cause feelings of stress.
-So if you find yourself getting overwhelmed by too many “things,” try minimizing your electronic and other media use for a prescribed period of time — even just 10 minutes.
+Too often, we get into the habit of starting our day by powering up electronic devices, lights, appliances, etc. All of this constant buzz creates white noise that prevents us from being focused on any one thing.
+Even just having “stuff” lying around to do at a later time can cause feelings of stress.
+So if you find yourself getting overwhelmed by too many “things,” try minimizing your electronic and other media use for a prescribed period — even just 10 minutes.
 (But make sure you finish reading this first!)

 7. Create Something